AlessioBray/AlessioBray/README.md

 [![Linkedin](https://img.shields.io/badge/LinkedIn-0077B5?style=flat&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/alessio-bray-849727133/)
 [![Gmail](https://img.shields.io/badge/Gmail-D14836?style=flat&logo=gmail&logoColor=white)](mailto:alessio.bray@gmail.com)

-I am currently pursuing my Master of Science in *Computer Science and Engineering* at Politecnico di Milano.
+I am an italian student currently pursuing a Master of Science in *Computer Science and Engineering* at Politecnico di Milano.
 Over the last few years, I have dedicated my time to learn everything I could about **Machine Learning** and **Artificial Intelligence**, working on some projects.
 Now I am looking forward to find the opportunity to apply my skills in a stimulating environment.
 In particular I am looking for a research project to work on for my thesis, to further extend my knowledge in my study field.

 ### My path in computer science